pan/camdict/README.md

 `rake itest`   - run all the testcases that need internet connection.
 `rake testall` - run all above tests.

-One test may fail if the gem nokogiri hasn't pulled in the fix [here][2].
-But it is safe to apply the patch to your nokogiri copy.

 ## Usage

 ```ruby